BjornL1/to_the_list_gd2/README.md

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.

 #### Imagery
 There is only one static image on the site depicting a family dinner on the home page.
-The rest of the imagery will be uploaded by users for their individual recipes.

 #### Fonts
 The Montserrat font is the main font used for the body of the website with the Playfair Display font used for the main headings on the home page.
 These fonts were imported via Google Fonts.
 Sans Serif is the backup font, in case for any reason the main font isn't being imported into the site correctly.